 There has been a notable emergence and expansion of proglacial lakes since the 1950s/1960s in Arctic Sweden.
-There were 15 (45.5%) proglacial lakes that were mapped in the ASTER imagery (33 lakes in total) from 8/8/2014 that were visibly covered by glacial ice in the 1950s/60s imagery (Figure 4); 12 were from corrie glaciers (mostly easterly aspect) and 3 were from plateau icefields.
-On 8/8/2014 6 of the ‘unborn’ lakes were >0.01 km2 in the ASTER imagery, this represents 18.2% of the overall sample of 33 proglacial lakes.
+Glaciers in the 1950/60s covered 45.5% of the proglacial lake sample (33 lakes in total; from 8/8/2014) (Figure 4); 12 were from corrie glaciers (mostly easterly aspect) and 3 were from plateau icefields.
+On 8/8/2014 six of these ‘unborn’ lakes were >0.01 km2 in the ASTER imagery.
 It is also possible that some of the 7 ‘snow concealed’ proglacial lakes may have been underneath glacial ice, but impossible to confirm due to the snow cover in the available imagery.

-There has also been a substantial increase in area of the 11 proglacial lakes that were present in the 1950s/60s imagery.
-There were substantial increases in proglacial lake area over this period at Riukojietna plateau icefield (0.096 m2; 76.4% of 1960 area), Kaskasapakte glaciaren (0.075 km2; 132.8% of 1959 area) (Figure 6) and at Vaktposten glaciar (0.053 km2) (Figure 4).
+Substantial increases in proglacial lake area since the 1950s/60s were observed at the 11 proglacial lakes that were also present in the ASTER imagery (8/8/2014); at Riukojietna plateau icefield (0.096 m2; 76.4% of 1960 area), Kaskasapakte glaciaren (0.075 km2; 132.8% of 1959 area) (Figure 5) and at Vaktposten glaciar (0.053 km2) (Figure 4).
 Both of the latter two proglacial lake expansions were associated with retreat of large corrie/valley glaciers, which raises the question as to whether the respective proglacial lakes may have enhanced glacier retreat rates in this situation.

 Whilst the sample discussed above is relatively limited, it suggests that there has been a substantial increase in number and extent of proglacial lakes in Arctic Sweden between the 1950s/60s imagery and the snapshot captured by the ASTER satellite imagery (8/8/2014).
-Furthermore, no proglacial lakes that were present in the historical imagery were observed to have a dry bed in August 2014.
-Therefore the number of proglacial lakes in Arctic Sweden has increased since the 1950s/60s and the extent of proglacial lakes has increased too (Figure 4).
 At the time of writing these findings represent the first report of changes in proglacial lake extent for an Arctic area since the 1950s/60s.
 Although it should be noted the study of Carrivick and Quincey (2014) reports an increase of 44% in the number ice marginal lakes on the south west margin of the Greenland ice sheet between 1987 and 2010.
 Therefore more mapping of proglacial lakes in the Arctic is required, ideally over a large time span to explore the relationship with proglacial lake expansion, glacier retreat and changes in climate.

-Glacier Terminus Changes between 2010 and 2018 from Rapid Eye
+Glacier Retreat between 2010 and 2018 from Rapid Eye